willfindlay/COMP5900T-Notes/notes.md

 #### Multics Fundamentals

-- processes are executables(they run program code)
+- processes are executables (they run program code)
 - all code, data, I/O devices,etc that processes have access to are called segments
 - hierarchy of directories that may contain
     - sub-directories
     - segments
-- a process's protection domain defines the segments it can access(the segments that can be loaded into its descriptor register and the operations the process can perform on the segments)
+- a process's protection domain defines the segments it can access and what operations it can perform on them
 - segments can be stored in a process's context or secondary storage
-- each process has its own descriptor segment which contains segment descriptor words that points to the segments the process has access to.
+- each process has its own descriptor segment which contains segment descriptor words that point to the segments the process has access to.
-- if the segment is not in the descriptor segment, it must name the segment(like a file path).
-If the process had permission then the segment will be added to the descriptor segment.
+- if the segment is not in the descriptor segment, it must name the segment (like a file path)
+    - if the process has permission, the segment is added to its descriptor segment
+- descriptor segment has a set of *segment descriptor words* that refer to all directly accessible segments

 #### Multics Security Fundamentals

-- suppose the login process for the Multics system
+- *answering service* process implements the login system
-- a user logins to an answering service.
-- to authenticate the user, the answering service takes the password segment from the file system by loading the password Segment Descriptor Word(SDW) into its own descriptor segment
+    - to authenticate the user, answering service loads password SDW into its own descriptor segment
+    - Multics supervisor must authorize this
-- if authorized, the supervisor implements most of Multics core functionalities such as authorization, segmentation, I/O, scheduling,etc.
+- *supervisor* implements all security-critical functionality such as authorization, segmentation, I/O, scheduling, etc.
-- the protection rings is what protects the supervisor from other processes.
+- *protection rings* protect the supervisor from other processes
-- the rings form a hierarchy with ring 0 as the most-privileged.
+    - the rings form a hierarchy with ring 0 as the most-privileged
-- the supervisor's segments are assigned to ring 0 and 1.
+    - the supervisor's segments are assigned to ring 0 and 1
-- other processes running in higher rings can't modify rings 0 and 1.
-They would need to invoke the supervisor's code that runs in ring 0.
+    - higher rings cannot access lower rings
-- if the user and password match, the answering service creates a user process with the appropriate code and data segments for that user.
+- if the user and password match, the answering service creates a user process with the appropriate code and data segments for that user
-- each live process segment is accessed by the SDW.
+- each live process segment is accessed by the SDW
-- the SDW contains the address of the segment in memory, its length, ring brackets, process's permissions, code segments, number of gates for the segment.
+- the SDW contains
+    - the address of the segment in memory
-- the rings brackets in the SDW limits access(rwe) based on the ring the process it is currently running in.
+    - its length
+    - ring brackets
+    - process's permissions
+    - number of gates for the segment (code segments only)
+- ring brackets
+    - define access according to process rings
+    - code segment also has a call bracket that defines whether it can be run
+    - also define access to protection domain transition rules

 #### Multics Protection System Models

-- ACL: Each object is associated with its own ACL.
+##### Access Control Lists (ACLs)
 - each ACL entry specifies the process with a user identity with operations that it can perform on this object.
 - segments can have r,w,e permissions
 - directories can have r,w,e,s,m,a
 - segments ACL are stored in its parent's directory
   - this means that checking for permission or any modification to segment ACL is done through the parent directory
 - if the user with the process has permission for operation on the object, then the reference monitor authorizes the creation of SDW with those permissions.

-- Rings and Brackets:
+##### Rings and Brackets
 - aside from ACL, Multics limits access based on protection rings as well
 - each segment contains a ring bracket that has r,w,e permission of processes on that segment
-      - a segment's bracket defines the ranges of ring that can have certain permission(rwe) to the segment
+  - a segment's bracket defines the ranges of ring that can have certain permission (rwe) to the segment
 - suppose a process from ring r wants to access a segment with an access brackets of (r1,r2).
 We need to follow these rules:
   - if r<r1, then the process can read and write to the segment
   - if r1 <= r <= r2, then the process can read the segment only
   - if r2 < r, then the process has no access to the segment
 - the above rules ensure that lower rings are more privileged and has more access to segments than higher rings
 - the call bracket is to control the calls to the code segments.
 - suppose a process from ring r wants to invoke a code segment with an access bracket of (r1,r2) and a call bracket of (r2,r3): We need to follow these rules:
   - if r<r1, then the process can execute the code segment, but there is a ring transition from r to a lower privileged ring r1 <= r' <= r2 specified by the segment
   - if r1 <= r <= r2, then the process invokes the code segment in its current ring r
   - if r2 <= r <= r3, then the process can execute the code segment, there is a ring transition from r to the higher privileged ring r' if authorized by the gates in the code segment's SDW
   - if r3 < r, then the process cannot invoke the code segment
 - call brackets does not only define execute privileges but for defining transition rules as well.
 It is the only way to transition state in Multics.

-- Multilevel Security
+##### Multilevel Security
 - each directory stores a mapping from each segment to a secrecy level.
 - multics also stores an association between each process and its secrecy level.
 - a request is authorized if one of 3 conditions are met.
   - write: The process requests write access only and the level of the segment/directory is greater than or equal to the level of the process.
   - read: The process requests read access only and the level of the segment/directory is less than or equal to the level of the process.
   - read/Write: The process requests read and write access and the level of the segment/directory is the same as the process or the process is designated as trusted

 #### Multics Protection System